All 41 Naxos Sightseeing

 Mount Zas is the tallest mountain in Naxos and generally the Cyclades islands.
 Due to its altitude and the rich flora and fauna, this place is popular for trekkers and birdwatchers.

 Quite close to the picturesque village of Halki, in the path that leads towards the Monoitsia settlement, visitors can find a small yet impressive church that is dedicated to Saint George.

-The exact year of its resurgence is not known, however it is estimated that the imposing tower was built during the 17th century and is an architectural example of the post-Byzantine era.
-Following the tradition of other buildings of the tower genre that were extensively built around Cyclades during the years of the Venetian and Ottoman sovereignty, the tower of Agia was originally the resort home of the Kokkoi family.
+The exact year of its resurgence is not known, however, it is estimated that the imposing tower was built during the 17th century and is an architectural example of the post-Byzantine era.
+Following the tradition of other buildings of the tower genre that were extensively built around the Cyclades during the years of the Venetian and Ottoman sovereignty, the tower of Agia was originally the resort home of the Kokkoi family.

 Established by monks of the Jesuit order in the 17th century, the Ursulines School is located inside the Chora’s Kastro (the Castle), close to the Catholic Cathedral.